Natchitoches meat pie

-The Natchitoches meat pie is a regional meat pie from northern Louisiana, United States.
+The Natchitoches meat pie is a regional meat pie from northern Louisiana, in the United States.
 It is one of the official state foods of Louisiana.

 Ingredients

 Ingredients include ground beef, ground pork, onions, peppers, garlic, oil, and a pie shell.
 Natchitoches meat pies are often fried in peanut oil because of that oil's high smoking temperature.
 A number of restaurants in the historic district in Natchitoches serve meat pies, and frozen pies are available from grocers in northern Louisiana.

 It has a savory meat filling in a crescent-shaped, flaky wheat pastry turnover.
 It is similar to a Spanish picadillo beef empanada.
 Varieties are found throughout the colonies of the Spanish Empire.
-The Natchitoches meat pie is nearly identical to the traditional ground beef empanada of Argentina, Empanada de Carne.

-The meat pie is found all throughout Louisiana, including southern Louisiana which tends to have a spicier version compared to its northern counterpart, but its origins are found to be from Northern Louisiana.
-Although found in Greater New Orleans today, The Picayune's Creole Cook Book published in 1901 by The Times Picayune of New Orleans does not contain a recipe for a Natchitoches style meat pie in its list of over 1,000 recipes.
+The meat pie is found throughout Louisiana, including southern Louisiana which tends to have a spicier version compared to its northern counterpart, but its origins are found to be from Northern Louisiana.
+Although found in Greater New Orleans today, The Picayune's Creole Cook Book published in 1901 by The Times-Picayune of New Orleans does not contain a recipe for a Natchitoches-style meat pie in its list of over 1,000 recipes.
 Natchitoches meat pies are found in other parts of Southern Louisiana as well as sold at food booths at the New Orleans Jazz & Heritage Festival, and seems to have spread south from Northern Louisiana.

-The use of wheat flour as an ingredient is significant.
 Corn is grown locally.
 It is a staple of both Spanish and Native American food.
 Wheat is difficult to grow in this wet, warm climate.
 Mexican wheat flour could have been imported initially by annual supply convoy over El Camino Real de los Tejas (a portion later became The Old San Antonio Road) or sourced from Europe via the French port on the Red River at Natchitoches.